Skip to main content

 Hair Loss in Figures

-Hair loss is widespread around the globe.
-According to the Hair Loss Statistics (2023):
+Hair loss is a global concern.
+Data from the Hair Loss Statistics (2023) reveal:

-• Around 85% of men and 33% of women will face hair loss during their lifetime
+- Approximately 85% of men and 33% of women will confront hair loss in their lifetime.

-• 63% of women claim that alopecia disadvantages their career
+- 63% of women feel that alopecia has hindered their career progression.

-• 71% of men and women with hair loss know another family member having hair loss
+- 71% of individuals with hair loss know a family member with a similar condition.

 There are many causes of hair loss, including genetics, hormonal imbalances, medical conditions, medications and environmental factors.

-But the most common cause of hair loss is androgenetic alopecia, also known as male pattern baldness or female pattern baldness, a genetic condition that affects both men and women.
+The number #1 cause of hair loss is androgenetic alopecia, also known as male pattern baldness or female pattern baldness, a genetic condition that affects both men and women.
+It affects an estimated 50 million men and 30 million women in the United States.
 Caused by a combination of genetic and hormonal factors, it results in the gradual shrinking of hair follicles and a shortening of the hair growth cycle.
 While male pattern baldness can lead to a complete hair loss, female alopecia rarely leads to complete baldness.
 Note that there are no treatments available to cure androgenetic alopecia, but there are ways to limit its impact.

 Other internal causes of hair loss include: